Mindinventory/animated_notch_bottom_bar/README.md

 ```

 ### AnimatedNotchBottomBar
-- `pageController` - the page controller.
+- `pageController` - the page controller which allows you to control the page animation duration and curve.
 - `bottomBarItems` - navigation items, required more than one item and less than six.
 - `onTap` - required to listen when an item is tapped it provides the selected item's index.
 - `color` - the bottom bar's background color.